MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/hardware/power/power-performance-tuning.md

 # Power and performance tuning

 Energy efficiency is increasingly important in enterprise and data center environments, and it adds another set of tradeoffs to the mix of configuration options.

-Windows Server 2016 is optimized for excellent energy efficiency with minimum performance impact across a wide range of customer workloads.
-[Processor Power Management (PPM) Tuning for the Windows Server Balanced Power Plan](processor-power-management-tuning.md) describes the workloads used for tuning the default parameters in Windows Server 2016, and provides suggestions for customized tunings.
+When managing servers, it’s important to ensure that they are running as efficiently as possible while meeting the performance needs of their workloads.
+Windows Server is optimized for excellent energy efficiency with minimum performance impact across a wide range of customer workloads.
+[Processor Power Management (PPM) Tuning for the Windows Server Balanced Power Plan](processor-power-management-tuning.md) describes the workloads used for tuning the default parameters in multiple Windows Server versions, and provides suggestions for customized tunings.

 This section expands on energy-efficiency tradeoffs to help you make informed decisions if you need to adjust the default power settings on your server.
-However, the majority of server hardware and workloads should not require administrator power tuning when running Windows Server 2016.
+However, the majority of server hardware and workloads should not require administrator power tuning when running Windows Server.

-## Calculating server energy efficiency
+## Choosing the turning metrics

 When you tune your server for energy savings, you must also consider performance.
 Tuning affects performance and power, sometimes in disproportionate amounts.
 For each possible adjustment, consider your power budget and performance goals to determine whether the trade-off is acceptable.

-You can calculate your server's energy efficiency ratio for a useful metric that incorporates power and performance information.
+Windows Server default parameter tuning uses Energy Efficiency as a key metric to balance power and performance.
 Energy efficiency is the ratio of work that is done to the average power that is required during a specified amount of time.

 ![energy efficiency formula](../../media/perftune-guide-power-formula.png)

 You can use this metric to set practical goals that respect the tradeoff between power and performance.
 In contrast, a goal of 10 percent energy savings across the data center fails to capture the corresponding effects on performance and vice versa.

 Similarly, if you tune your server to increase performance by 5 percent, and that results in 10 percent higher energy consumption, the total result might or might not be acceptable for your business goals.
 The energy efficiency metric allows for more informed decision making than power or performance metrics alone.

 ## Measuring system energy consumption